rhaker/react-native-check-file-exists-ios/readme.md

 # react-native-check-file-exists-ios

 This is a wrapper for react-native that checks if a file exists in the app documents directory.
 Returns "yes" if exists, "no" if does not exists.
+This is for ios.

 # Add it to your project